Moving House Tips

 - Coloured labels - colour code the house by room, e.g. living room is blue, kitchen is red, bedroom 1 is yellow etc. and put the relevant sticker on the box with the relevant contents in it.

-- Label up fragiles - for instance, if you’ve packed all your finest glassware together, make sure you label the box as either ‘fragile’ or ‘glass’ so that everyone knows to handle these with care.
+- Label up fragiles - if you’ve packed all your finest glassware together, make sure you label the box as either ‘fragile’ or ‘glass’ so that everyone knows to handle these with care.

 If you’re still waiting to sell your current property, you might want to read 'Top tips for selling your house'.
 Similarly, if you’re thinking about moving house, please feel free to get in touch with us today to review your financial position and see how much you might be able to borrow.